conc2304/Verdantia/README.md

 - **UI Elements**: Various UI classes like LineChartRenderer, MissionCatalog, and MetricDisplay provide data visualization and user interaction elements.
 - **Save/Load System**: SaveDataTrigger and SaveSystem classes manage the saving and loading of city data, allowing for persistent game progress.

-### Enums
-- **TrackpadTargetType**: Specifies the possible actions the user can take (Building or Demolishing).
-- **MetricTitle**: Defines the key metrics tracked in the game (e.g., Population, Budget, Pollution).
-- **DifficultyLevel**: Represents the difficulty of missions (Easy, Medium, Hard, etc.).

-### Utilities
-- **NumbersUtils**: Provides helper methods for working with numbers, including remapping values, formatting, and rounding.
-- **StringsUtils**: Handles string conversion between camel case and label format, along with other string utility functions.

 ## Credits